Assyyn/learncpp/11-arrays-part-1/README.md

-# skipped it because bored; just skimmed through the chapters cos I already know the basics :)
+# deliberately skipped some chapters.